yjlo123/runtime-tutorial/raw.md

 ```

 ### Function
-Define a block of statements for code reuse.
+Defining a block of statements for code reuse.
 ```code-block
 def N
 ret